-Our Marathon Training Programs meet Saturday mornings at 6am and are for runners of all abilities.
+Our Marathon Training Programs meet Saturday mornings with the main group leaving at 6am and option to start as early as 5am for those needing more time/extra miles.
+This program is for runners of all abilities.
 If you can jog 3 miles (at any pace) without stopping then you are fit enough to start training with us.
 We provide Water and Gatorade every 2-3 miles and a small direction sheet to guide you on the run.

 We have pace groups ranging from sub 3hrs through to 5hrs and we have training schedules in which the longest run you do in training is 18, 20, 22 or 24 miles.

 You get to choose which schedule is best suited to you.
 You will be instructed how far to run or not run on each day of the week.

 Chevron Houston Marathon and Aramco Houston Half Marathon Training Also Chicago, New York, Marine Corp, Dallas, Austin, St George, San Antonio or any other marathon.